rian39/notes/dewey_experience_nature.md

 A world that consisted entirely of stable objects directly presented and possessed would have no esthetic qualities ; it would just be, and would lack power to satisfy and to inspire.
 Objects are actually esthetic when they turn hazard and defeat to an issue which is above and beyond trouble and vicissitude.
 Festal celebration and consummatory delights belong only in a world that knows risk and hardship.
 90

+Objects may be more or less absorptive and arresting and thus possess degrees of intensity with respect to finality.
+But this difference of intensity is not, save as subject to reflective choice, a distinction in rank or class of finality.
- a thing like a toothache is often possessed of greater intensity of finality.
+It applies to different toothaches as well as to different objects of thought; but it does not apply, inherently, to the difference between a tooth-ache and an ideal object save that a thing like a toothache is often possessed of greater intensity of finality.
+If we follow the clew of the latter fact, we shall probably conclude that search for pure and unalloyed finality carries us to inarticulate sensation and overwhelming passion.
+For such affairs are the best instances of things that are complete in themselves with no outleadings.
 106

-If we recognize that all qualities directly had in con- scious experience apart from use made of them, testify to nature's characterization by immediacy and finality, there is ground for unsophisticated recognition of use and enjoy- ment of things as natural, as belonging to the things as well as to us.
+If we recognize that all qualities directly had in conscious experience apart from use made of them, testify to nature's characterization by immediacy and finality, there is ground for unsophisticated recognition of use and enjoyment of things as natural, as belonging to the things as well as to us.
 Things are beautiful and ugly, lovely and hateful, dull and illuminated, attractive and repulsive.
 108

-Only by identification with remaking the objects that  now obtain are we saved from complacent objectivism.
-246 {#making} {#objectivity}{#participation}
+The richer and fuller are the terminal qualities of an object the more precarious is the latter, because of its dependence upon a greater diversity of events 117

+A tool denotes a perception and acknowledgment of sequential bonds in nature.
+123

+The very conception of cogni- tive meaning, intellectual significance, is that things in their immediacy are subordinated to what they portend and give evidence of.
+An intellectual sign denotes that a thing is not taken immediately but is referred to some- thing that may come in consequence of it.128

+Empirically, individualized objects, unique affair*, exist.
+But they are evanescent, unstable.
+They tremble on the verge of disappearance as soon as they appear.
+Useful arts prove that, within limits, neglect of their uniqueness and attention to what is common, recurrent, irrelevant to time, procures and perpetuates the happen- ing of some of these unique things.
+148

 > Events change; one individual gives place to another.
 But individually qualified things have some qualities which are pervasive, common, stable.
 They are out of time in the sense that a particular temporal quality is irrelevant to them. ...
 These non-temporal, mathematical or logical qualities are capable of abstraction, and of conversion into relations, into temporal, numerical and spatial _order_.
 As such, they are dialectical, non-existential.
 But also as such they are tools, instrumentalities applicable [to] historic events to help regulate their course' [@Dewey_1958, 148-149]